 We cannot stop the killing by continuing on this path.

-The Security Could should not send monitors to Syria at this time.
+The Security Council should not send monitors to Syria at this time.
 Indeed, bearing in mind the experience of the Arab League monitors last year–who al-Assad brilliantly played as fools–the Security Council should not send monitors to Syria until the government of Syria has stopped committing war crimes and crimes against humanity.
 Promises and asssurances from the Syrian government are worthless and should be given no credence.
 Only facts on the ground should guide actions.

 Meanwhile, the time has come for military intervention by the civilized world–which does not include Russia, China and Iran, who by supporting al-Assad are accomplices to the ongoing commission of war crimes and crimes against humanity.